 It becomes difficult as an employer to keep track of past applicants and deliver the promise of ‘keeping a candidate’s details on file’.

 There are lots of resumes to store, keep track of and review when new job vacancies arise.

 Sometimes it just feels easier to begin a brand-new sourcing attempt to look for new talent rather than reconsider previous applicants.

-However, by doing so it greatly increases the risk of missed talent.
+However, doing so greatly increases the risk of missed talent.

 How to reroute

 To reroute the candidate journey, consider these different factors first.